Skip to content

 Profile

 I a vegetable pathologist with a faculty appointment of 80% research and 20% Extension.
-The focus of my program is sustainable disease management for vegetable crops.
-My area of expertise is diseases of cucurbits.
-Six M.Sc. and four Ph.D. students have graduated under my direction.
+The focus of my program is sustainable disease management for vegetable crops, particularly cucurbits.
+Six M.Sc. and four Ph.D. students graduated under my direction.
 I was the lead editor of the Compendium of Cucurbit Diseases and Pests, 2nd edition, APS Press, published 2017.

 In 2018 I received the Godley-Snell Award for Excellence in Agricultural Research from Clemson University.
-In 2020 I received the Outstanding Plant Pathologist Award from the American Phytopathological Society--Southern Division.
-In 2023 I received one of the inaugural Outstanding Specialist Awards from the South Carolina Association of County Agricultural Agents and was named a Fellow of the American Phytopathological Society.
+In 2020 I was selected as the Outstanding Plant Pathologist by the American Phytopathological Society--Southern Division.
+In 2023 I received one of two inaugural Outstanding Specialist Awards from the South Carolina Association of County Agricultural Agents and was named a Fellow of the American Phytopathological Society.

 Research Interests

 My research focuses on sustainable disease management for vegetables.
 Successful management strategies should be effective, economical, and environmentally responsible.
 My research interests include management, ecology, and epidemiology of fungi, oomycetes (water molds), and other plant pathogens.
 My area of expertise is the fungus that causes gummy stem blight on cucurbits, Stagonosporopsis citrulli (formerly Didymella bryoniae).
-Crops studied include the cucurbits watermelon, cucumber, muskmelon, and squashes; the fruiting vegetables eggplant, pepper, and tomato; the leafy brassicas kale, collard, and mustard; and others as needed.
+Crops studied include the cucurbits watermelon, cucumber,and squashes; the fruiting vegetables eggplant and pepper; the leafy brassica kale; and others as needed.

-Current research projects include resistance to fungicides in fungal pathogens; fungicide efficacy against anthracnose on watermelon, downy mildew on cucumber and squash, and southern blight on sunchoke; ecology and management of Pythium spp. on vegetables; management of anthracnose fruit rot on peppers; management of Phomopsis fruit rot on eggplant.
+Current research projects include resistance to fungicides in fungal pathogens; fungicide efficacy against anthracnose on watermelon, downy mildew on cucumber and squash; ecology and management of Pythium spp. on vegetables; management of anthracnose fruit rot on peppers; management of Phomopsis fruit rot on eggplant.
 Disease surveys are being conducted on muskmelon, pickling cucumber, watermelon, pumpkin, winter squash, and gourds.

 Lab Members